eufoot/eufoot.github.io/02_people.md

 ## [Dr Friedrich Plank](https://international.politics.uni-mainz.de/staff/friedrich-plank/)

 Post-doctoral researcher and lecturer at the department of political science, Johannes Gutenberg University Mainz.
-Friedric Plank joined the EUFoot team in 2020.
+Friedrich Plank joined the EUFoot team in 2020.
 He earned his PhD from Johannes Gutenberg University with a dissertation on the effectiveness of the Africa-EU Partnership on Peace and Security, and holds an MA in Conflict Studies from the University of Augsburg and a BA in Political Science from the University of Regensburg.
 His main research interests include EU Foreign and Security Policy, Peace and Conflict Studies, Comparative Regionalism, and Africa-EU interregionalism.
 He is co-speaker of the Early Career Group, International Relations Section of the German Political Science Association (GPSA).

 ## [Dr Regina Weber](https://reginaweber.github.io/)